 A fun way to get a different perspective of the city is to take a night tour.
 After dark, you'll get a totally new look at the attractions, streets, buildings, people, and everything that makes San Francisco what it is.

 One of the most relaxing and romantic things to do at night in San Francisco is the twilight cruise on the bay.
-This two-hour cruise with the Red and White Fleet includes light appetizers, live music, and fantastic views of the San Francisco skyline lit up.
+This 1.5-hour cruise with the Red and White Fleet includes light appetizers, two drinks, and fantastic views of the San Francisco skyline lit up.

-There is a full bar onboard, as well as a heated indoor viewing deck.
+There is a full bar onboard, as well as an indoor viewing deck.
 But be sure to take advantage of the outdoor viewing decks to snap those perfect shots as you cruise under the Bay Bridge and the Golden Gate Bridge, and sail past Alcatraz.

 Segways are an easy and fun way to get around because you'll see everything up close, but at a faster pace than a walking tour.
 No experience is necessary to ride one of these beauties around town (you just have to be 16 or older)!